linclip/pxt-hexadecimal/README.md

-# pxt-hexadecimal
+# Hexadecimal font (2x5) for micro:bit

-Hexadecimal font for micro:bit.
+This is a Hexadecimal font for micro:bit.
-You can show number in hexadecimal.
+You can show number in hexadecimal (2 digits).

-Including 2 digits font.
+Including decimal font (2 digits)

 ## Code Example